AdamDoingTech/AniWall_Ver3/Readme.md

 ## QUICK STARTING GUIDE:
     1. OPEN AniWall.xcodeproj file using Xcode.
     2. CHOOSE YOUR SIMULATOR (iPhone or iPad).
     3. Hit Command + R.
     4. Enjoy.

 <!-- BUILD USING -->
-## BUILD WITH
+## BUILT WITH
 * Swift.
 * SwiftUI.